johnnymack1982/Portfolio/README.md

 	######
 	### Tested Devices: ###
 	Primary testing of this application has been performed on a combination of iPhone XS and Apple Watch Series 4.

+######
+* **CrypJoy - Android Edition** - _This project builds upon CrypJoy - Apple Watch Edition and will feature a fully functional interface for Android mobile devices, including cloud storage, user profile information, and the ability to track acts of kindness in a built-in map view._